ShahZafrani/angular-forms-exercise/README.md

 - importing modules for reactive form
 - using dependency injection to inject the FormBuilder
 - assigning validators for the required fields, and using the angular built-in email validator
 - just a little bit of styling because it's what makes us civilized.
-Display:grid and some padding.

 # Instructions for the exercise:
 Using Angular: